DocHatty/associative-dreaming-mcp-server/README.md

 ## The Honest Pitch

-This is good product design around a thin technical artifact.
-The magic isn't in the ~90 lines of server code.
-It's in:
+This started as good product design around a thin technical artifact.
+Then we added actual measurement.

-1. **Recognizing that making exploration visible has value**
-2. **The conceptual framing and naming** (Drift/Return/Collision)
-3. **Providing explicit permission** for associative thinking
-4. **Enabling programmatic workflows** that combine divergent and convergent modes

-You could call that "just prompting with extra steps."
-We'd call it *cognitive scaffolding*.
+The magic is now in:

+1. **Semantic distance measurement** — turns `chaosLevel` from theater into feedback
+2. **Drift calibration** — tells you when your intent doesn't match your execution
+3. **Collision tension scoring** — distinguishes productive collisions from noise
+4. **Stuck detection** — catches unproductive circling before you waste time
+5. **Session analytics** — provides empirical data on exploration quality

-The server is simple because it *trusts the LLM*.
-The LLM is doing the creative work.
-The server just makes the journey legible.
+The LLM still does all the creative work.
+But now the server **measures and reports** on the quality of that work.

+Is it still "prompting with extra steps"?
+Yes.
+But it's prompting with *measurement*, *feedback*, and *calibration*.

+That's the difference between a suggestion and a closed-loop system.

 ---